jpfitzinger/tidyfit/cran-comments.md

 ## RESUBMISSION

-  - **Resolved:** CRAN test returned a NOTE for long-running examples: I reduced the running time of the relevant examples
+  - **Resolved:** CRAN check returned a NOTE for long-running examples: I reduced the running time of the relevant examples
-  - **Resolved:** CRAN test commented on ASAN errors from previous version: I have changed usage of the problematic dependency, resolving this issue (verified by running ASAN locally).
+  - **Resolved:** CRAN check commented on ASAN errors from previous version: I have changed usage of the problematic dependency, resolving this issue (verified by running ASAN locally).
 Please re-run the test.

 ## Summary of changes